m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ## A Hijacking Case Study - Attack Progression

 The Linktel incident ran its course for about 6 months, starting from the attack phase to the productive phase to the recovery phase.
-Let’s look at these phases
+Let's look at these phases

 ### Hijacking Phase

 - As mentioned in the previous section, the hijacking attempt was made possible by a vulnerability that could be exploited: in this case Linktel had let its DNS domain (link-telecom) expire, which consequently could be taken over by anyone and be used maliciously.
 - The attacker re-registered the domain within 6 hours of its expiration, and possibly evaluated attack scenarios and carried out a prefix announcement (188.164.0.0/16) a month later using another ISP Internap.
-A couple of weeks later, other prefixes that belonged to Linktel’s networks were slowly announced.
+A couple of weeks later, other prefixes that belonged to Linktel's networks were slowly announced.
 - The attacker further explored announcing another address space (89.145.168.0/21) using another hijacked AS that belonged to Relians Ltd (AS42461)
-- Finally, a forged letter of authorization was issued to Internap, although at this point Internap had been announcing the attacker’s routes for two months without authorization
+- Finally, a forged letter of authorization was issued to Internap, although at this point Internap had been announcing the attacker's routes for two months without authorization

 ![](https://assets.omscs.io/notes/0204.png)

 ### Productive Phase

 - In this phase, the attacker stopped announcing the unallocated prefix 89.145.168.0/21 which was used via the AS belonging to Relians Ltd.
-- Since the attacker’s motivation was to send spam, it was eventually caught by Spamhaus, and the prefixes were blacklisted although it took a considerable amount of time to detect spam operations
+- Since the attacker's motivation was to send spam, it was eventually caught by Spamhaus, and the prefixes were blacklisted although it took a considerable amount of time to detect spam operations

 ![](https://assets.omscs.io/notes/0205.png)